Skip to main content

 Quickstart

-Get the CLI installed, ingest a dataset, and run your first RAG-powered chat in minutes.
+Get LlamaFarm installed, ingest a dataset, and run your first RAG-powered chat in minutes.

 1. Prerequisites